 Miller, Grosjean, and Lomanto (1984) showed that speech rate variations at the intra-speaker level are significant even if we look at a single speech event both within and across speakers.
 They have studied 30 people, who were participants of ‘The World at One’ BBC programme.
 The average standard deviation for the speakers’ average syllable duration was 67 ms with an average of 216 ms, which results in the variation of 31%.
 During the analysis of single question response, they have also found a considerable variation: the average difference in rate between fastest and slowest run in a single response was 309 ms for the speaker with the highest variation and 169 ms for the speaker with the lowest variation.
 On the other hand, Grosjean (1980) in his early study detected almost no variance at the intra-speaker level: the rate across individual participant was nearly constant.

-In subsequent studies, researchers tried to find out how speech rate relates to the syntagmatic division of a sentence, but the results were also controversial.
+In subsequent studies, researchers tried to find out how the speech rate relates to the syntagmatic division of a sentence, but the results were also controversial.
 For example, Deese (1984), reported that the average speech rate of conversational speech is from 5 to 6 syllables per second and that speakers tend to speed up by the end of an utterance.

 By contrast, Yuan, Lieberman, and Cieri (2006) showed that speakers tend to slow down by the end of an utterance, that is, the last word is the slowest in an utterance.
 In this study, corpora of telephone conversations of English and Chinese were used.
 The analysis was performed only for sentences consisting of 12 or words or less.
-The results are summarized in Plot N.
+The results are summarized in Plot 1.

-Plot N. Mean word duration by its position in a sentence (Yuan et al., 2006, p.
+Plot 1.
+Mean word duration by its position in a sentence (Yuan et al., 2006, p.
 2).